samruddhikhandale/vscs-in-codespaces/README.md

 # GitHub Codespaces extension in Codespaces

-Build and debug the GitHub Codespaces extension in GitHub Codespaces with few clicks.
+Build and debug the GitHub Codespaces extension in GitHub Codespaces

-### Getting Started
+## Getting Started

-#### One-time setup
+### One-time setup
 1. If you do not have write-access to the `vsls-contrib/vscs-in-codespaces` repo, go ahead and fork it now
 1. Go to https://dev.azure.com/devdiv/_usersSettings/tokens and generate a Personal Access Token that will be used to clone the repo where the Codespaces extension lives
 1. Click `New Token` and select the following settings: